Brain Health, Immunity, Mood—Are You Getting Enough Vitamin D?

 Your body requires vitamin D to absorb calcium to build healthy bones (1).
-But, the advantages of vitamin D go beyond promoting bone health.
-Vitamin D boosts mood (2), supports immunity (3, 4), and supports growing minds and bodies.
+But, the advantages of vitamin D go beyond supporting bone health.
+Vitamin D supports mood (2), immunity (3, 4), and growing minds and bodies.

 Scientists have linked vitamin D and its hormone-like activity to the workings of the brain.
 Vitamin D is needed throughout the central nervous system and in the hippocampus, a small, seahorse-shaped part of the brain that has a major role in learning and memory.